Donna Palmer, August 11th, 2015

-DP: I can’t remember whether it was Seward or if it was Blaine it was one of those building on Seward or Blaine.
+DP: I can’t remember whether it was Seward or whether it was Blaine it was one of those building on Seward or Blaine.

 NL: Was your husband working then too?

-DP: Yeah he was working at Chrysler, so he would do the maintenance work, he worked nights.
-In fact, he was working General Motors and Chrysler, because he was trying to make enough money to get us out of that neighborhood. [unclear] We had one kid then another one on the way so he was like “I really gotta get us out of this neighborhood before the oldest one is old enough to go to school.
+DP: Yeah, he was working at Chrysler, so he would do the maintenance work, he worked nights.
+In fact, he was working General Motors and Chrysler, because he was trying to make enough money to get us out of that neighborhood.
+So that was really — We had one kid then another one on the way so he was like “I really got to get us out of this neighborhood before the oldest one is old enough to go to school.
 I don’t want him to go to school in this area.”

 NL: Backtracking just a little bit before we go on to that, how would you compare what you remember about – sort of comparing and contrasting – growing up in Pittsburg and then your first few years growing up in Detroit?
 Did you think of them as different cities or similar?

 DP: Different cities because in Pittsburg, we grew up in an all Italian neighborhood.
-And you know there was none of this being aware of this; I would tell my cousins when they come up to visit just watch yourself…
+And you know there was none of this being aware — I would tell my cousins when they come up to visit just watch yourself.